 Of course not.
-Even with public assistance for some costs of parenthood, anyone who equates the financial cost of an abortion with the lifetime expense and responsibility of raising a child is living in a fantasy land.
-Economic pressure makes many women consider abortion - and by funding abortion itself, government adds to that pressure, doubling the abortion rate among low-income women.8 Laws like Hyde, especially if combined with generous support for the needs of pregnant women and their children, help relieve that pressure, so many women who would have been driven to abortion allow their children to live.9 Hyde has an influence in encouraging childbirth over abortion - and the Supreme Court says that is a legitimate goal for government.
+Even with public assistance for some costs of parenthood, the lifetime expense of raising a child is far more than the cost of an abortion, such that keeping abortion unsubsidized would not reasonably compel someone for financial reasons to choose the still more financially challenging path of parenthood.
+Economic pressure makes many women consider abortion - and by funding abortion itself, government adds to that pressure, doubling the abortion rate among low-income women.
+Laws like Hyde, especially if combined with generous support for the needs of pregnant women and their children, help relieve that pressure, so that many women who would have been driven to abortion allow their children to live.
+A recent study concluded that the Hyde amendment has saved the lives of 2.5 million children since it was enacted.
+Hyde has an influence in encouraging childbirth over abortion - and the Supreme Court said long before Dobbs that that is a legitimate goal for government.
 Harris, 448 U.S. at 325.

-Does Hyde endanger women by driving them to "unsafe" or illegal abortions?
+Does Hyde endanger women, such as by driving them to "unsafe" or illegal abortions?

 This is an old and discredited claim.
 When Hyde took effect, pro-abortion doctors predicted it would lead to "excess mortality" among poor women - but follow-up studies instead found a reduction in abortion complications.
-10 The pro-abortion Guttmacher Institute's own studies show that very few abortions are performed for any identifiable health reason.
-11 The chief effect of abortion funding restrictions is to save unborn children's lives.
+The chief effect of abortion funding restrictions is to save unborn children's lives.
 They may also help reduce unintended pregnancies.
-12
+The